yoavta/tests_for_ex2.2/README.md

 diff output.txt result.txt
 ```

--if nothing has shown, your good.
+- if nothing has shown, your good.
 Else, it will print the differences between files.
--if you are afraid, you can always check in text compare websites.
+- if you are afraid, you can always check in text compare websites.

 ## Thanks to